 (We still have to schedule our private VIP Cigar party at Prohibition for those who won this contest.
 Can't wait!:)

-Here's the final official Golden Globes Party South Coast Style invitation to give you an idea of the graphic design skills Gail also possesses from her other career as an award-winning advertising agency called Creative Studio 2 and all the fun details of our event:
+Here's the final official Golden Globes Party South Coast Style invitation to give you an idea of all the fun details of our event:

 Big thank you to all our sponsors, Jerry Farber, Jed Fearon, Landmark Diner, Scott and Priti, Jay & Teddy, and everyone else who helped.
 We feel this first-time event was a huge success and thank everyone for coming out too!